 Fossil Quick Start

-This is a guide to get you started using fossil quickly and painlessly.
+This is a guide to help you get started using the Fossil Distributed Version Control System quickly and painlessly.

 General Work Flow

-The following sections will give you a brief overview of these operations.
+The following sections give a brief overview of these operations.

 Starting A New Project